Kevinkald/Real-time-programming/Project/README.md

 ### Elevator I/O

 The Elevator I/O module for this project was handed out and can be found [here](https://github.com/TTK4145/driver-go).
 The module acts as an interface between the elevator hardware and and our code, and is responsible for setting the motor direction, updating lights and polling buttons and floor sensors.

+### Simulator v2

+The Simulator module for this project was handed out and can be found [here](https://github.com/TTK4145/Simulator-v2).
+The module acts as a replacement for the physical elevator hardware.